-Step 4: Click the Clear drop-down menu in the Editing section of the ribbon at the top of the window, then choose the Clear Formats option.
+- Click the Clear button in the Edit section of the navigational ribbon, then click the Formats option.

 Matthew Burleigh has been writing tech tutorials since 2008.
 His writing has appeared on dozens of different websites and been read over 50 million times.